 Stacy Muckenthaler enters her fourth year as head coach of the Lady Bobcats.
 She has compiled a 63-50 record over the past three seasons.
 Last season her team captured the Association of Independent Institutions Conference Championship and went onto play in the NAIA National Championship tournament.
 Muckenthaler continues to recruit top athletes, adding three impressive freshman and a junior transfer to this year's squad.
 Muckenthaler has made valuable contributions to the Lady Bobcats' physical training and on-court success, while also impressing upon her team the importance of character and commitment both on and off the court.

-After graduating from Republic in 2005, Edwards attended Northeastern Oklahoma for two years, playing volleyball and basketball.
+After graduating from Republic in 2005, Muckenthaler attended Northeastern Oklahoma for two years, playing volleyball and basketball.
 Transferring to College of the Ozarks in 2007, she made an immediate impact on the team, earning MCAC First Team All-Conference and Newcomer of the Year honors.
-At the close of her playing career in 2008, Edwards was named First Team All-Conference, NAIA All-American, and ranked #6 in NAIA Division I hitting percentage.
-As a student assistant in 2009, she helped the Lady Cats make an appearance in the NAIA National Championship.
-Edwards graduated from College of the Ozarks in 2011 with a degree in Physical Education: Health/Wellness and completed her Masters Degree in Athletics Administration at William Woods University in 2013.
+At the close of her playing career in 2008, Muckenthaler was named First Team All-Conference, NAIA All-American, and ranked #6 in NAIA Division I hitting percentage.
+As a student assistant in 2009, she helped the Lady Cats make an appearance in the NAIA National Championship--a feat she has repeated twice since becoming head coach.
+Muckenthaler graduated from College of the Ozarks in 2011 with a degree in Physical Education: Health/Wellness and completed her Masters Degree in Athletics Administration at William Woods University in 2013.